corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 * What contract constraints are and which types to use.
 * How to sign a CorDapp.
+* How to store and retrieve a CorDapp.
 * What blacklisting is.
+* What contract/state agreement is and how to achieve it.
+* How to use contract constraints in transactions.
-*
+* How to propagate constraints.
+* How to a troubleshoot a `MissingContractAttachments` exception.

 ## Glossary
 <!-- Optional - define any terms your target audience may not be familiar with.
 You can also introduce acronyms here. -->
 These terms are used throughout this document:

+*contract constraints* Instructions in a CorDapp's attachments that determine which versions of a CorDapp parties in a transaction can use to provide contracts.

-*composite key:* A key that consists of two or more attributes that together uniquely identify an entity occurrence.
+*composite key* A key that consists of two or more attributes that together uniquely identify an entity occurrence.
-*term 2:*
-  description 2

-# Contract constraints

-Contract constraints let users know which versions of a CorDapp they can use to provide the contract for a transaction.
-The constraints property is stored in each state.

-Contract constraints also solve upgrade-related security problems.
-If an attacker were to force an upgrade to the CorDapp, they could add security vulnerabilities and create or edit states.
-You can protect states from this type of attack by only allowing states to be affected by contracts in known versions of a CorDapp.
+*signature constraint* A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.

+*blacklisting* A process that prevents a transaction signer from processing transactions.